clelidm/SpinModels/GenerateData/README.md

  - a datafile;
  - the corresponding model used to generate the data.

 Creating the datafile and exporting the model is done through two separate functions.
-However I recommand to always save the model used together with the generated dataset (for instance by using matching filenames -- see example in the `main()` function).
+However I recommend to always save the model used together with the generated dataset (for instance by using matching filenames -- see example in the `main()` function).